Here is my lighting gear for travel when flying.

-Greg listens for how long the person talks about what they want to get out of a job verses what they want to give of themselves.
-He went on to talk about Truett Cathy.
+Greg listens for how long the person talks about what they want to get out of a job versus what they want to give of themselves.
+Then, he went on to speak about Truett Cathy.

 “When you focus on what other people need and want it is amazing how you get what you want.” –– Truett Cathy

-I think while there may be some examples out there on how to truly be successful, I think for the most part that the way to truly be successful is actually counter intuitive and this is why it is so difficult for people.
+While there may be some examples out there on how to be indeed successful, I think, for the most part, that the way to certainly be successful is counterintuitive, which is why it is so difficult for people.

 “My fellow Americans, ask not what your country can do for you, ask what you can do for your country.” –– John F. Kennedy

 Last night the Ah Ha Moment for me was hearing people talking about how they wanted to help the organization and were volunteering.
 The moment it clicked was when someone offered to go to the area colleges and art schools to talk about ASMP.

 I have been doing that for the past fifteen years or more.
 I have been speaking to colleges and art programs regularly about business practices.

 I realized that many of my colleagues were having the same trouble with volunteering as they do with talking to clients about work.
 Of course, they are more than willing to help and would if asked, but that is the problem.

 By the way, when speaking to those groups, I represent ASMP.
 I also represent every other group I am a member of, like NPPA, Roswell Presbyterian Church, Atlanta Press Club, and many hats I wear.
 So you see, ASMP is doing a great deal.
 Just see what our members are already doing.